- Valentine’s Day doesn’t mean you have to wear red

 If you have private transportation, you can go for hot sandals or pumps even in cold climate regions.
 However, when you have to walk and/or wait for public transportation, you should choose a pair of shoes that provides good insulation from the ground, but allows to safely walk even on snow and/or ice.

 Also wear a warm coat.
 When your indoor outfit is made of thin, delicate fabric have a light cashmere cardigan that you add for extra insulation (or as a cover-up in case it is chilly in the restaurant).
+Well, when you plan to dance, have your dance shoes in your bag.
+I always carry a huge bag as I have the habit to swap my boots for pumps whenever I come inside.
+Did I mention that there is also a clutch inside that bag?

+Anyhow!
 If your boots or booties are needed because of the outside conditions, bring the strappy sexy sandals or pumps in a large bag or tote like shown in the outfit photo.
 It is so much better than freezing your toes off.
 RememberGoose bumps are never in style. #agelessstyle Click To Tweet

 You don’t like red and you wore the LBD last year?
 Switch things up by wearing pink instead of red as I did in the post’s inspiration photo.
 The outfit shown in this post would work well with a red instead of the pink sweater for a Valentine’s day dinner with my husband in an Alaska Roadhouse heated by a woodstove on a -20F (-29.9C) day.
 Note that at such outside temperatures, it doesn’t get warm enough for cleavage.
 Any cleavage would look like you are desparate.